An Adapter Based Pre-Training for Efficient and Scalable Self-Supervised Speech Representation Learning: Introduction

 SSL for ASR models do two things simultaneously, firstly they learn how to map raw audio into a vector representation and secondly they learn a language specific representation of the extracted speech features.
-SSL models use state of the art architectures for sequence learning based on multi-head self attention \cite{vaswani2017attention}.
-Both of these elements combined mean that these models are extremely large with $O(10^8)$ parameters for the $\text{wav2vec2.0}$ base model.
-Training this model will typically take on the order two weeks to train on an $8$ GPU cluster\footnote{Simulating a $64$ GPU cluster with $8$ gradient accumulation steps on $950$ hours of audio.}.
-Going one step further, if we want to learn a representation for a second language then obtaining a multi-lingual representation from the union of two unlabelled datasets will take even longer to train.
+Our paper will focus on the wav2vec 2.0 architecture, but our proposed approach is also applicable to the more recent HuBERT model. wav2vec 2.0 uses state of the art architectures for sequence learning based on multi-head self-attention \cite{vaswani2017attention}.
+This means that these models are extremely large with $O(10^8)$ parameters for the $\text{wav2vec 2.0}$ base model.
+Training this model will typically take in the order of two weeks to train on an $8$ GPU cluster\footnote{Simulating a $64$ GPU cluster with $8$ gradient accumulation steps on $960$ hours of audio.}.
+Going one step further, if we want to learn a representation for a second language then obtaining a multi-lingual representation from the union of two unlabeled datasets will take even longer to train.